What does a Strata Manager do?

 Who can be a Strata Manager?

 Different States have different requirements on who and how you can become a Strata Manager.
 In NSW for example a Strata Manager must be licensed.
-In South Australia there is no licensing requirements for Strata Managers.
+In South Australia, there are no licensing requirements for Strata Managers.
 The SCA *Strata Community Association would be considered the peak governing body for Strata Managers around Australia Nationally.
 The SCA provides a framework for accreditation of Managers here in SA and Nationally.
 Not all Strata Managers in SA are members of the SCA and not all SCA Member Managers in Adelaide are in fact accredited.
-Stratarama maintain membership with the SCA and Tony Johnson is a level three accredited Manager (the highest accreditation level of any Manager in SA.
+Stratarama maintains membership with the SCA and Tony Johnson is a level three accredited Manager (the highest accreditation level of any Manager in SA.
 Members submit to a code of conduct and regular training.